Package 'mwana'

 df

-A data set object of class data.frame to use.
+A tibble object.
 It must have been wrangled using this package's wrangling functions for WFHZ or MUAC, or both (for combined) as appropriate.

 zscores